 In 2010, I self-published my second book, Learning Education: Essays and Ideas from My First Three Years of Teaching, informed by my seminary education and my experience teaching.
 It was also during this time that I began directing Christian teacher and musician Michael Card’s Biblical Imagination conferences for five years.

 In 2011, I began my tenure in classical Christian school administration, moving to Oklahoma City and becoming Headmaster at Veritas Classical Academy before leading the successful merger of Veritas and Providence Hall Classical School into The Academy of Classical Christian Studies in 2013.
-While there, our family helped plant a church as well as provided foster care for 14 different children before moving to Bozeman, MT, where I became Headmaster at another classical Christian school, Petra Academy, in 2015.
+While there, our family helped plant a church as well as provided foster care for 16 different children before moving to Bozeman, MT, where I became Headmaster at another classical Christian school, Petra Academy, in 2015.

+In 2020, I went to work for a high-tech cryogenics company called Montana Instruments, for whom I served as the Marketing/Communications Manager to help the company become the premier cryogenics company accelerating quantum discovery.
 In 2022, I wrote and published MI CEO Mark Carroll’s memoir, Mako’s World: A Memoir of Calculated Adventures, chronicling his life story as a surfer dude, mechanical engineer, and world-traveling businessman.

-In the summer of 2023, after a very intentional six-month stint schlepping and slinging boxes for FedEx, I returned (with Megan) to the Midwest to again be involved in full-time ministry as part of Exodus Church in Springfield, IL, just one hour away from where I grew up and the people who first loved me and I first loved.
+In the summer of 2023, after a very intentional six-month stint schlepping and slinging boxes for FedEx, I returned (with Megan) to the Midwest to again be involved in full-time ministry as part of Exodus Church in Springfield, IL.
+It’s good to be home.

 Subscribe to Craig Dunham's Second Drafts